togrupe/dlive-midi-tools/README.md

 Input file: Excel sheet, Please edit the columns: Name, Color and Phantom

+An example excel file named: dLiveChannelList.xls can be found in the root folder.

 The following colors are allowed: blue, red, light blue, magenta, green, yellow, black, white

-The *Midi Channel* setting on dlive under Utils/Shows -> Control -> Midi has to be: 1 to 5
+The Midi Channel setting on dlive under Utils/Shows -> Control -> Midi has to be: 1 to 5